JehuSilva/tfidf-website-ranker/README.md

 ## Build <a name="build"></a>

-This project is developed using [python3.8](https://www.python.org/downloads/release/python-380/).
+This project is developed using [python3.8](https://www.python.org/downloads/release/python-380/) on Ubuntu 20.04 LTS and it depends of [virtualenv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to create virtual environments.

 The [build.sh](build.sh) file have the commands for unpacking the model, build the python environment and installing dependencies.
 You can use as follows
 ```bash